-While traditional gas furnaces only include a primary heat exchanger, high-efficiency condensing furnaces feature a secondary heat exchanger.
+While traditional gas furnaces only include a primary heat exchanger, high-efficiency condensing gas furnaces feature a secondary heat exchanger.
 The secondary exchanger is a component that is engineered to remove and reuse heat energy from the combustion gasses to ensure they are not wasted.

 Condensing gas furnaces are a popular option since they offer superior air distribution and lower monthly utility bills.
 In addition, various types of high-efficiency condensing gas furnaces include variable-speed motors that are engineered to adjust the flow of air to align with the real-time heating requirements of your house.

 What is a Heat Exchanger?

-Both standard and high efficiency condensing furnaces include a component called a primary heat exchanger.
+Both standard and high-efficiency condensing gas furnaces include a component called a primary heat exchanger.
 A heat exchanger is a collection of tubes that acts as a barrier between incoming air and the combustion gases in a furnace.

 The fan in a traditional and high-efficiency gas furnace is designed to push the air supply across the exterior of the heat exchangers to ensure the heat is successfully transfered.
 Once the heat from the exchangers is absorbed by the air, the furnace blower motor pushes the warm air throughout your home.

 What is an AFUE Rating?